What Is The Difference Between Microprocessor And Microcontroller?

 - Other Peripherals (Timers, IRQ Pins, etc)

 The more advanced peripherals a microcontroller has, the more you pay per unit.
 And the price is also proportional to the CPU performance (in DMIPS).
-For some applications, especially battery-powered devices, the power consumption is the number1 factor being considered, so it really depends.
+For some applications, especially battery-powered devices, power consumption is the number1 one factor being considered, so it really depends.

 There are many families that include a tremendous amount of microcontroller devices ranging from small 8-Bit tiny ones (may cost 20 cents per unit) up to 32-Bit ARM cores and DSPs.
 The most common ones are (8051, AVR, PIC for 8-Bit, and ARM-based MCUs for 32-Bit devices).